moonsharp-devs/moonsharp_org/index.md

 #### 2014-12-01

+Thanks to good feedback on the forums, some facilities have been added to table to ease access to subtables: now the indexers support any number of keys and resolve to subtables automagically!

+#### 2014-12-01

 Great news:

 * MoonSharp has been accepted in Xamarin open source program.. so Xamarin testing will start soon and hopefully a Xamarin package will be released asap!